KYSR: Modern AC (1995–2007)

-98-7 FM (2007-2013)
+98-7 FM (2007–2013)

 On September 20, 2007, KYSR re-positioned itself as "98-7 FM," officially dropping the "Star" branding after 15 years.
-The station moved to a standard Alternative format, aimed more at young men, rather than Modern AC, aimed more at young women.
+The station moved to a mainstream Alternative Rock format, aimed more at young men, rather than Modern AC, aimed more at young women.
 While KYSR still reported to broadcasting trade publications as Modern AC, its musical lean favored Modern Rock/Alternative hits with an updated library of alternative titles from the 1980s, 90s and early 2000s, including Nirvana, Green Day, Red Hot Chili Peppers, Pearl Jam, Third Eye Blind and R.E.M.
 In addition, KYSR played more new modern rock hits from bands such as The Killers, Foo Fighters, Incubus and Linkin Park.
 This repositioning came three days after sister station KBIG dropped many dance and disco hits, and rebranded as "104.3 MYfm."
 Effective September 24, 2007, Sean Valentine moved over to the KBIG morning show, replacing Charlie Tuna, whose last show was September 17.

-KYSR changed positioning from Modern AC to Alternative in 2008 to compete with KROQ; while the core artists largely remained the same and leaned more in a pop direction than most alternative rock stations, the station's imaging was changed, along with a new logo holding the numbers 98 and 7 in Gothic typeface with a metallic star between the numerals.
+KYSR officially changed positioning from Modern AC to Alternative in 2008 to compete with 106.7 KROQ.
+While the core artists largely remained the same and leaned more in a pop direction than most alternative rock stations, the station's imaging was changed, along with a new logo holding the numbers 98 and 7 in Gothic typeface with a metallic star between the numerals.
 Both R&R/Nielsen BDS and Mediabase concurrently added KYSR as an alternative/modern rock reporter.

-Alt 98-7 (2013-present)
+Alt 98-7 (2013–present)

 On August 9, 2013, the station rebranded as "ALT 98-7," with no other change to the format.

-The Woody Show began airing in mornings on April 21, 2014, reuniting "Woody" Fife, Renae Ravey, Greg Gory and Jason "Menace" McMurry, who had all last worked together at KITS, an alternative rock station in San Francisco.
+The Woody Show began airing in mornings on April 21, 2014.
+The cast includes the host "Woody" Fife, Greg Gory, Morgan Cook (associate Producer), Sammi Marino (executive producer), Renae Ravey (former), Sebastian "Sebas", Bort, Randy and Jason "Menace" McMurry, who had all last worked together at KITS, an alternative rock station in San Francisco.
 The show proved so popular that the show began national syndication through Premiere Networks in 2016.

-"Damn Julianne" Miller was both a phone screener for The Woody Show and a weekend host on KYSR; she was one of several hundred employees fired by iHeart—along with evening host Jake Dill—on January 20, 2020.

-On March 9, 2020, iHeart announced that KYSR will be affiliated with the National Football League's Los Angeles Chargers as the team's new flagship station beginning with the 2020 season.
-In addition to airing games, KYSR will also run contests and sweepstakes, with prizes including game tickets and official merchandise.
-The partnership will expand to events organized by sister station KIIS-FM beginning with its 2020 Jingle Ball.
+On March 9, 2020, iHeart announced that KYSR will air Los Angeles Chargers football games as the team's new flagship station beginning with the 2020 season.
+In addition to carrying the games, KYSR also runs Chargers contests and sweepstakes, with prizes including game tickets and official merchandise.
+The Chargers broadcasts will only be heard on FM radio, whilst listeners on the iHeartRadio app (including Los Angeles) will get normal music programming.

-In October 2020, afternoon DJ Andrew Harms left the station.
-He would be replaced by Chris Booker and Ted Stryker, who previously worked at rival station KROQ.